ssblur/scriptor/README.md

 ### Hoarse

 A hoarse throat is not uncommon when casting spells.
+When your throat isn't in peak condition, it may be hard to cast any additional spells.
-Thankfully, this is easily remedied by drinking a tall glass of milk!
+Thankfully, this is easily remedied by drinking a tall glass of milk or waiting a moment.

-### Hunger
+### Hungry

 Higher-level spells may drain your life slightly, only enough to make you peckish.
-This *is* an indicator that you may be approaching your limits, however.
+This *is* an indicator that you may be approaching your limits, however, so you should be careful if you notice this.

-### Harm
+### Hurt

 When approaching the heights of humanly achievable sorcery, spells may begin harming you directly.